reinout/soliddjango/doc/source/appendices/python.rst

 -----------

 The indentation in Python confuses many programmers when they are first learning the language.
-Most programming languages use something like curly braces to group statements, such as for an if/else.
+Most programming languages use something like curly braces to group statements, such as the blocks within an "if/else".
 Here is a JavaScript example:

 .. code-block:: javascript